-Accordingly, in this paper we use these benchmarks to test and analyze the performance of two of the Intel's quad-core processor architectures, the core 2 quad (Q6600) and the core i7-920 which comes with the hyper threading (HT) technology.
+Accordingly, in this paper we use these benchmarks to test and analyze the performance of two of the Intel's quad-core processor architectures, the core 2 Quad (Q6600) and the core i7-920 which comes with the hyper threading (HT) technology.
+We also used the Lmbench benchmark suit to evaluate the memory performance and data transfer operations that both processors can provide.

 Hyper threading works by duplicating certain resource sections of the processor but not the main execution resources.
 The hyper threading technology is based on the principle that during every clock pulse only part of the processor resources are used for execution of the program code.
 Unused resources can also be loaded with parallel execution of another thread.
 This means that a single physical processor containing two logical processors can share the same computational resources.
-In the case of the core i7, an operating system and applications see eight cores and can distribute a work load between them, similar to a normal eight-processor system.
+In the case of the core i7, the operating system and applications see eight cores and can distribute a work load between them, similar to a normal eight-processor system.